v-harrishe/azure-docs/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 ---
-title: "Quickstart: Create a public load balancer - Azure portal"
+title: Quickstart - Create a public load balancer - Azure portal
 titleSuffix: Azure Load Balancer
 description: This quickstart shows how to create a load balancer by using the Azure portal.
 services: load-balancer
 documentationcenter: na
-author: asudbring

 manager: KumudD
 Customer intent: I want to create a load balancer so that I can load balance internet traffic to VMs. ms.service: load-balancer